 When joining the Army there are specific age, citizenship, academic, physical and legal qualifications that you must meet first!
-To qualify for enlistment into the Army, you need to:
+To qualify for enlistment into the Army, you need these minimum requirements.

-You must be between the the ages of 17 and 35 (unless you have prior U.S. military service, or a specialized professional skill, such as a chaplain, lawyer or certain medical specialties) If you are under age 18, you must obtain the consent of your parent or legal guardian.
+You must be between the the ages of 17 and 35 (unless you have prior U.S. military service, or a specialized professional skill, such as a chaplain, lawyer or certain medical specialties).
+If you are under age 18, you must obtain the consent of your parent or legal guardian.
+You can read more about the age requirements for joining the Army and about specific job requirements.

-You must be a U.S. citizen or a legal permanent resident alien to enlist in the Army.
+You must be a U.S. citizen, U.S. National, or a legal permanent resident alien (Green Card) to enlist in the Army.
 People considered to be aliens who have been lawfully and permanently admitted to the United States and requested permanent residence may enlist BUT with limitations.
-Nationals of the United States, such as the American Samoa, people who were born in the 50 United States including the commonwealths, Guam, Puerto Rico, the U.S. Virgin Islands and the District of Columbia and people born abroad on a military installation, or born abroad of U.S. parents who were citizens at the time are eligible for enlistment.
+Nationals of the United States, such as the American Samoa, people who were born in the 50 United States including the commonwealths, Guam, Puerto Rico, the U.S. Virgin Islands and the District of Columbia and people born abroad on a military installation, or born abroad of U.S. parents who were citizens at the time, are eligible for enlistment.
+Read more about other Army citizenship requirements.

 Physical Requirements and Medical Requirements